 See Section 4: Stakeholder Roles and Responsibilities.

+The term “leverage point” refers to, “Venues of concentrated market activity, where a large portion of market exchanges occur.
+At these points, a relatively small and strategic intervention can influence large numbers of transactions, decisions or behaviors far more efficiently and cost‐effectively than individual incentives.”
+See: Administrative Law Judge's Ruling Seeking Comment on Market Transformation Staff Proposal, Rulemaking 13-11-005, August 29, 2018.

 A prioritization model is an example of a structured approach to enable alignment on key criteria including feasibility, policy alignment, Portfolio fit, savings potential, and cost-effectiveness.